 One of the many ways we can calm down is by using a physical item that helps us calm down by focusing on something other than our anger and helping us learn to regulate our breathing.

 When a child (or an adult) is frustrated and angry, they can take the jar and shake it.
 While watching the glitter swirls around, they can do one of two things:

 - Watch the flakes swirl.
 When you focus on something other than your intense emotions, your anger slows, and your negative feeling slows down.
 This can help you calm down.
 Once you are calm, you are much more readily able to think through the problem with logic rather than emotion.
 Doing this can help you focus on solutions rather than the problem.

 - Regulate Their Breathing.
 While the glitter is swirling and settling, you can practice timing your breathing to the movements in the Jar.
 Taking deep breaths and then releasing them is a very effective calm-down tool and can help with frustration and pain management.

 Discuss with your children the purpose of the calm-down jar and make one fun family activity.
 Do not try to do this when your child is upset!
 Making the jar is a fun project- discuss the point of it but don’t make it the only point of the project.

-I love these glitter jars because it’s a great Sunday activity and craft, and it also has the dual purpose to help them calm down.
-However, if you preach too much about the point, they won’t want to make it.
-So discuss the concept with your kids and then focus on the fun aspect of the craft.
+I love these glitter jars because it’s a great Sunday activity and craft and has the dual purpose of helping them calm down.
+However, they won’t want to make it if you preach too much about the point.
+So instead, discuss the concept with your kids and then focus on the fun aspect of the craft.

 I’m always looking for great crafts and activities to make with my kids on a budget.
 This is just one of the many that I have discovered over the past few years- it’s a great indoor activity to do with your kids when you are stuck at home.